OFER: Occluded Face Expression Reconstruction: Experiments and Evaluations

-\paragraph{Results.} The qualitative comparison of diverse expressive faces for occluded images is illustrated in~\cref{fig:exp_comparison} and~\cref{fig:aflw2000}.
+\paragraph{Results.} The qualitative comparison of diverse expressive faces for occluded images is shown in~\cref{fig:exp_comparison} and~\cref{fig:aflw2000}.
 Our approach effectively generates plausible faces with varied expressions, even under challenging occlusions such as face masks.
 In contrast, EMOCA~\cite{danecek2022emoca} tends to produce degenerate faces in similar hard occlusion scenarios, while Dey et al.~\cite{dey2022generating} often results in unrealistic and extreme reconstructions.
-The quantitative evaluation shown in~\cref{table:Table_COMA_validation_comparison} supports this, particularly highlighting the substantial improvement over Dey et al.~\cite{dey2022generating}.
+The quantitative evaluation shown in~\cref{table:Table_COMA_validation_comparison}, ~\cref{table:Table_CSE_ASD_metric} and ~\cref{table:Table_std_metric} also supports this, particularly highlighting the substantial improvement over Dey et al.~\cite{dey2022generating}.
+We sampled 15 expressions per image for this evaluation.
 Our method demonstrates a significant advantage, reliably reconstructing visible regions and producing varied expressions in occluded areas.